Window Design Pressure

 Our guide to window design pressure explores the various aspects behind this important replacement window ratings component.
-DP stands for design pressure and is a measure of the amount of simulated wind or pressure can be applied to a window before the structural integrity is compromised.
-As a rule of thumb, DP rating windows range from 25 to 85 -- with 45 being the divot point between a normal double pane window and a hurricane or impact window.
-Check out our hurricane impact windows cost calculator to see what these high DR rating windows run in terms of price.
+Basically, DP stands for design pressure and is a measure of the amount of simulated wind or pressure can be applied to a window before the structural integrity is compromised.
+As a rule of thumb, DP rating windows range from 25 to 85.

 Written By John M. - Site Editor

-DP rating is, in general, an indication of the overall strength of a replacement or new construction window.
-A DP30 rating means that the window is tested each way for 10 seconds for structual integrity at a maximum speed of 130 miles per hour (which is the top wind speed of a category 3 hurricane).
+Generally, window DP ratings are an indication of the overall strength of a replacement or new construction window.
+So, a DP30 rating means that the window is tested each way for 10 seconds for structual integrity at a maximum speed of 130 miles per hour (which is the top wind speed of a category 3 hurricane).
 A DP40 rating window means that the unit is tested for 10 seconds for structural integrity at a maximum speed of 155 miles per hour (category 4 hurricane).
-A DP50 rating means that the window is tested each way for 10 seconds for structural integrity at a maximum speed of 173 miles per hour (category 5 hurricane).
-Most residential windows are fine with the DP rating of 30.
-Homes that are located in hurricane or severe storm prone areas typically require higher DP windows ratings to withstand severe winds and gusts.

 Achieving DP Rating